jmcclell/JLMAwsBundle/README.md

 - ```jlm_aws.s3```
 - ```jlm_aws.s3.s3_west```
 - ```jlm_aws.s3.s3_west_readonly```
--

 The first would have a region of ```us-east-1```inherited from ```default_settings``` but use its own ```key``` and ```secret``` values.
-The second would use the same as the first except it would override the region to be ```us-west-1```.
+The second would be the same as the first except it would override the region to be ```us-west-1```.
 Finally, the 3rd would be the same as the 2nd except it would use different credentials.

 This can be pretty powerful, but in most cases the configuration will be much simpler than what it is capable of.

 ## S3 Wrapper

 The AWS SDK provides an [S3 Wrapper](http://docs.aws.amazon.com/aws-sdk-php/guide/latest/feature-s3-stream-wrapper.html).
 We can automatically register a particular S3 service instance's stream wrapper by providing the ```s3_stream_wrapper``` configuration option to ```jlm_aws```.
 This configuraiton option accepts either a ```true|false``` value or the the name of an S3 instance that you wish to use for the stream.
+If ```true``` is given, it will assume you wish to use the unnamed default S3 service instance.

-Only one service can register the stream, so if you have multiple services you won't be able to register multiple streams.
+Only one S3 instane can register the stream, so if you have multiple S3 service instances you won't be able to register multiple streams.
 You could do it at runtime by unreigstering a previous stream, getting an instance of the S3 client you want, and then re-registering the stream with that instance.
-Obviously we cannot facilitate that in this configuration bundle, however.
+Obviously we cannot facilitate that at configuration time, however.

 ```yaml
 jlm_aws: